 The Galapagos sit at the crossroads between several major ocean currents, creating a unique ecology and a huge diversity of marine life.
 Dive here and see schools of hammerhead, whale shark, fur seal, marine iguana, and spotted eagle ray.
 The wildlife beneath the waves is as exciting as on land.

-In Europe it’s said, all roads lead to Rome, but in Peru, the same is true of Machu Picchu.
-The Inca road system running through the Andes was the most extensive and sophisticated in South America, totalling some 40,000 km.
-We can take you in the footsteps of Incas opening the landscapes and cult...
+In Europe it’s said all roads lead to Rome, but in Peru, the same is true of Machu Picchu.
+The Inca road system running through the Andes was the most extensive and sophisticated in South America, totalling some 40,000 km Through here, we can take you in the footsteps of Inca's cultural history.

 Great adventures start with a single step.
 This is especially true in Namibia, where you can explore the vast, diverse landscapes on foot, entering into the wildernesses of mountains and valleys, discovering ochre deserts and their contrasting emerald oases.